Wuerfelhusten/Hold-on-a-second/README.md

 - Open the system menu during NPC dialogue.
 - Dialogue resumes normally after closing the menu.
 - Script-free, lightweight SKSE plugin.
+- no saving possible during dialogue, so no risk of save corruption.

 ## Requirements
 - Skyrim SE or AE